Android app protection policy settings in Microsoft Intune

 |Disable app encryption when device encryption is enabled||Choose Yes to disable app encryption for internal app storage when device encryption is detected on an enrolled device.

 Note: Intune can only detect device enrollment with Intune MDM.
 External app storage will still be encrypted to ensure data cannot be accessed by unmanaged applications.

 |Disable contact sync||Choose Yes to prevent the app from saving data to the native Contacts app on the device.
 If you choose No, the app can save data to the native Contacts app on the device.

-When you perform a selective wipe to remove work or school data from the app, contacts synced directly from the app to the native Contacts app are removed.
-Any contacts synced from the native address book to another external source cannot be wiped.
+When you perform a selective wipe to remove work, or school data from the app, contacts synced directly from the app to the native Contacts app are removed.
+Any contacts synced from the native address book to another external source can't be wiped.
 Currently this applies only to the Microsoft Outlook app.